mscraftsman/generative-ai/README.md

 model.AccessToken = accessToken;
 ```

-The `ConfigurationFixture` type in the test project implements multiple options to retrieve sensitive information, ie. API key or access token.
+The `ConfigurationFixture` type in the test project implements multiple options to retrieve sensitive information, i.e. API key or access token.

 ### Using Google AI Gemini API